-Joshua D. Safer, MD, FACP, Executive Director, Center for Transgender Medicine and Surgery
+Joshua D. Safer, MD, FACP, Executive Director, Center for Transgender Medicine and Surgery (he/him)

 Dr. Safer’s research focus is on demonstrating the health and quality of life benefits for transgender patients from increased access to care.
 His current and past sources of funding support include the NIH and a number of private foundations.

-Antonio E. Urbina, MD
+Antonio E. Urbina, MD (he/him)

 Dr. Urbina is the Medical Director for the Mount Sinai Institute for Advanced Medicine/Spencer Cox Clinic and the Mount Sinai Downtown clinic in New York City.
 Dr. Urbina is an Associate Professor of Medicine at the Icahn School of Medicine at Mount Sinai and serves as Medical Director for the Clinical Education Initiative of the New York State Department of Health (DOH) AIDS Institute.
 Since completing his residency in Internal Medicine at Saint Vincent Catholic Medical Center in Manhattan, Dr. Urbina has pioneered innovative educational programming for community-based clinics, hospitals, and public health departments.
 He has directed more than 10 HIV clinical trials research protocols and serves on the NYS DOH AIDS Institute Clinical Guidelines Committee.
 From 2007 to 2009, Dr. Urbina served on the Presidential Advisory Council on HIV/AIDS (PACHA) and from 2014 to 2015 served on Governor Cuomo’s Task Force to end the AIDS epidemic in New York State.